Matchmaking API

 Getting and Updating the Game Session information

-Fusion provides a lot of information about the currently connected Game Session
+Fusion provides a lot of information about the currently connected Game Session, such as its Name and Region.

 | Property | Description |